BoltzExchange/boltz-backend/docs/lifecycle.md

 4. `transaction.confirmed`: the lockup transaction was included in a block.
 This state is skipped, if the client optionally accepts the transaction without confirmation.
 Boltz broadcasts chain transactions non-RBF only.
-5. `invoice.settled`: the transaction claiming chain bitcoin was broadcast by the user's client and Boltz used the preimage of this transaction to settle the Lightning invoice.
+5. `invoice.settled`: the client successfully invoked the API call to get Boltz's partial signature for the claim transaction and supplied the preimage and Boltz then used the preimage to settle the Lightning invoice.
 This is the final status of a successful Reverse Submarine Swap.
+Boltz does not track if the client broadcasts the claim transaction.

 The status `invoice.expired` is set when the invoice of Boltz expired and pending HTLCs are cancelled.
 Boltz invoices currently expire after 50% of the